How To Draw A Book: 7 Easy Step By Step Tutorials

 This one is very similar to drawing books standing up, so you should crack it in no time.

 Start by creating horizontal parallel lines; remember to have different spaces between the lines and draw the lines in different widths.

 Next – connect them with little curved lines.
 Tadam – these are your book spines!

 The final step is to add some decoration to your spines to make them look different.
 I also like to play around with color.

 How To Draw A Stack of Books (bottom view)

 Another way to draw a stack of books is by looking at it from the bottom.

-Just like before, start from parallel lines of different width.
-The connect only one side with curved lines,
+Just like before, start from parallel lines of different widths.
+Then connect only one side with curved lines,

-Next step – add some width to the book cover but drawing the same lines but inside of each container.
+Next step – add some width to the book cover but draw the same lines inside of each container.